-There are no direct flights from New York City to Prague.
-We hope one is established soon, because there are already direct flights between Prague and Taipei, Beijing, and Seoul.
-If those longer routes exist, a shorter one to NYC should exist, too.
-We got tickets aboard KLM (Royal Dutch Airlines).
-Each round-trip ticket cost $1,075.00.
-Our flight involved a one-hour layover in Amsterdam because that is KLM’s international hub in the Netherlands.
+There were no direct flights from New York City to Prague because the only airline that provides them is Delta and they only exist between May and October.
+We hope that NYC creates permanent direct routes soon; they already exist between Prague and Taipei, Beijing, and Seoul.
+We flew aboard KLM (Royal Dutch Airlines).
+Each round-trip ticket cost $1,075.
+Our flight involved a one-hour layover in Amsterdam because that is KLM’s international hub in the Kingdom of the Netherlands.

-We got aboard one of KLM’s Boeing 787-9 Dreamliner jets.
-Established in 1919, Royal Dutch Airlines is the oldest airline the world.
-The crown in its logo symbolizes its royal status (similar to a Royal Warrant) because its excellence and expertise was rewarded by Queen Wilhelmina.
+We got aboard a Boeing 787-9 Dreamliner jet.
+Established in 1919, Royal Dutch Airlines is the oldest airline in the world.
+The crown in its logo symbolizes its royal status (similar to a Royal Warrant) because its expertise was rewarded by Queen Wilhelmina in 1919.

 Our jet became airborne on-time, and our transatlantic flight was serene—just the way we like it.
 We landed at Amsterdam’s Schiphol Airport to change planes for a shorter flight to Prague.
 We detest an indirect flight because of the huge chance that we might miss our connection to the next flight.
 But we trusted the reputation of Netherlandish people to be prompt and accurate, so we expected an effortless transfer.
 Schiphol provided it for our first flight, but they failed miserably for our flight back to NYC (which I’ll describe at the end).